A weeklong workshop with Alan Watson Featherstone & Pupak Haghighi

 Glen Affric, Scottish Highlands, 22 – 29 May 2021

-Practical details about the workshops:
+Practical details about the workshop:

-Location: The workshops will take place in Glen Affric, which contains one of the largest remnants of the Caledonian Forest in Scotland, and where practical work to restore the forest has been underway since the 1960s.
+Location: The workshop will take place in Glen Affric, which contains one of the largest remnants of the Caledonian Forest in Scotland, and where practical work to restore the forest has been underway since the 1960s.

-Accommodation: The workshops will be based in the remote Athnamulloch bothy, situated to the west of Loch Affric, and surrounded by the Affric-Cannich hills.
+Accommodation: The workshop will be based in the remote Athnamulloch bothy, situated to the west of Loch Affric, and surrounded by the Affric-Cannich hills.
 The bothy was renovated in 2016 by Trees for Life, from whom we are renting it for the week, and is comfortable, weathertight and an ideal venue for accessing wild Nature.

 Because of its location, there is no mains water, electricity, Internet access or mobile phone signal, and facilities are simple – a wood stove is the heat source, sleeping mats are provided on the bedroom floors, there is a compost toilet and a photovoltaic panel provides enough power for lighting in the evenings.

 Meals: The week will feature a vegetarian (and largely vegan) diet, as a shift to that is essential for Rewilding to be effective on a large scale in the world.
 We will provide all the food for meals for the week, and cooking will be done on a shared basis by the workshop participants.